 End Sub

-Run this code and you will get the result of all the user-defined number formats in the Excel message box that you provided in the code.
+Run this code and get the result of all the user-defined number formats in the Excel message box that you provided in the code.

 Format function has different rules to work with positive numbers, negative numbers, zero and Null values.
 These values are separated by a semicolon.